JIC-CSB/dtoolsid/README.rst

 Experimental command line for dtool functionality testing.

-The name sid is borrowed from Debian's testing branch (and hence from Toy Story!).
+The name sid is borrowed from Debian's unstable branch (and hence from Toy Story!).

 Installation
 ------------